vojale/CBE544-2018.github.io/ProjectDescription.md

         H2: -32.94 eV
         NH3: -327.72 eV
     ```
     e.
-The ZPE correction should be assumed to be negligable
+The ZPE corrections should be assumed to be negligable

     d.
 Entropies of gas phase molecules should be taken as the experimental values from NIST.